barumau/PanGlobish/english/110_lexe_konstrution.md

 'universal'

 **-an**
-'one who belongs to, inhabitant of' :
+'one who belongs to, one who has membership in the country, city or group' :
 **Amerika**
 'America'
 → **Amerikan**